-South Orange Village and Seton Hall officials provided differing accounts of how deeply local public health officers were involved in drafting the University’s COVID-19 Restart Plan.
+South Orange Village and Seton Hall officials have provided differing accounts of how deeply local public health officers were involved in drafting the University’s COVID-19 Restart Plan.

-A Village official with knowledge of the situation told The Setonian last week that the University did not formally send its official Restart Plan to the Village until Aug.
+A South Orange official with knowledge of the situation told The Setonian last week that the University did not formally send its official Restart Plan to the Village until Aug.
 13, the day after N.J.
 Gov. Phil Murphy signed an executive order allowing colleges to resume in-person instruction and just three days before move-in officially began for resident students.

 The differing narratives come in the wake of a meeting between South Orange Village President Sheena Collum (‘06) and University representatives, which convened on Aug.
 24 to discuss details of the University’s reopening plan and “ensure compliance” with local regulations, Collum said.

 In a readout of the meeting, interim Vice President of University Advancement Matthew Borowick (‘89) said on Aug.
 23 that “while a spirited discussion took place,” both the Village and the University “agreed to work together on a series of information and communication actions, including regular meetings between health officials, signage in business windows, and a contact method for residents wishing to reach the University.”

 But when pressed on why some Village officials characterized Seton Hall as having left them out of the discussion around its restart, University spokesperson Michael Ricciardelli rejected their accounts in two statements sent to The Setonian, saying on Tuesday that there was “regular consultation” between South Orange and the University.